panzhengyang/ANU_FRT_2019/MIT_GPS_data/README.txt

 the shell script get_time_in_YYYY.YYYY.sh will make the GPS_data_* .txt file of all the stations from *.mit.dfixd_frame.pos files.
 GPS_data_* files are same as *.mit.dfixd_frame.pos files without header and with additional column in the beginning which is the decimal year.
 This decimal year is calculated by python script get_time_in_YYYY.py and get_time_in_YYYY.sh loops the python script for all the stations from MIT_station.csv file.

-Before running get_time_in_YYYY.sh file copy all the *.mit.dfixd_frame.pos files from raw/ folder to this folder.
-This can be done by using following command in this folder cp raw/*.mit.dfixd_frame.pos .